Skip to main content Skip to main navigation Skip to footer

 November 2004

-The University of Applied Sciences celebrates its 40th anniversary.
-The highlight of all the events organized for the anniversary year is the Alumni Festival held on November 27, 2004.
+The University of Applied Sciences celebrates its 40th birthday.
+The highlight of the events in the anniversary year is the alumni festival on November 27, 2004.

 January 2005